 Howdy neighbour!
 Thanks for finding us online.
-We just wrapped up our fifth delicious season in the hood, and we’d like to extend a HUGE thank you for all your love and support!
-Next year’s market dates are May 29, 2016 – October 30th, 2016, every Sunday from 9am-2pm in Jonathan Ashbridge Park.
+We’re super excited to announce our 6th season in the hood!
+This year’s market dates are May 22, 2016 – October 30th, 2016, every Sunday from 9am-2pm in Jonathan Ashbridge Park.
 Please browse our site for more info.
 We should have (almost) everything you need here.

 We’re always looking for more passionate peeps to join us on & off site!
 We’re in our sixth season and we’ve built quite the family of volunteers and friends.
 So get in touch if this tickles your fancy, and get to know those who keep the market ticking.